 Science Section of TEAS Explained

 Each section of the TEAS examination is so designed that it will examine a particular subject that you would have studied in high school.
-For example, the TEAS science section will cover all topics of science, ranging from Chemistry to Physics to Biology.
+For example, the science section will cover all topics of science, ranging from Chemistry to Physics to Biology.
 However, the fact that a single section covers all branches of science, and will be less detailed, should not make you lax.

-The question pattern in the TEAS science section is such that it will test not only your knowledge of the subjects, but your capacity to remember the finer points of science as well.
+The question pattern in this section is such that it will test not only your knowledge of the subjects, but your capacity to remember the finer points of science as well.
 Moreover, since the TEAS test is primarily a nursing school entrance examination, it is but natural that most of the questions under Biology will be related to the human body and the functioning of it.

 Type of General Science Questions asked in the TEAS